letsar/RestLess/README.md

 * The use of constants inside the attributes
 * UriTemplates: see the [Spec](http://tools.ietf.org/html/rfc6570)
 * Method specific formatters
+* Getting response headers in the returned object

 ## Not supported features